Friday, 29 September 2023

 After fully exploring the Upper Geyser Basin, we made a quick detour to Biscuit Basin, just a short distance away.
 While it doesn't rival the grandeur of the Upper Basin, it offers a pleasant boardwalk loop around a handful of small geysers.

-The bridge across the Firehole River to Biscuit Basin was guarded by a fierce beast!
-The fierce beast was doing a terrible job as it was more interested in mowing the grass than intimidating the humans.
+The bridge across the Firehole River into Biscuit Basin appeared to be guarded by a “fierce beast”, though it was far more interested in grazing than intimidating passing visitors.

-We spotted the aptly named, Black Opal Pool just after crossing the bridge.
-It's the only black hot spring we have seen so far in Yellowstone.
+Just beyond the bridge, we spotted Black Opal Pool, the only black hot spring we encountered in Yellowstone.

-The highlights here are two striking hot springs, Wall Pool (above) and Sapphire Pool (below).
-Wall Pool, averaging 88°C, is intensely hot and even boils in spots.
+The main highlights here are Wall Pool (above) and Sapphire Pool (below).
+Wall Pool, averaging around 88°C, is intensely hot and even boils in places.

-Sapphire Pool, slightly cooler at 77°C, also bubbles in places.
-Their extreme heat nurtures thermophilic bacteria, which create the brilliant blue tones that dominate these pools.
-Both were shaped by past explosive events, giving them steep, dramatic walls that add to their unique beauty.
+Sapphire Pool, slightly cooler at about 77°C, also bubbles intermittently.
+Their extreme temperatures support thermophilic bacteria, which create the vivid blue tones that dominate both pools.
+Each has been shaped by past explosive events, leaving behind steep, dramatic walls that enhance their visual impact.

-There are a few other minor features in the Basin including Avoca Spring (above) & Jewel Geyser (below) that resemble a couple of the smaller geysers in the Upper Basin.
+Other minor features include Avoca Spring (above) and Jewel Geyser (below), which resemble some of the smaller geysers found in the Upper Basin.

 Upper Geyser Basin - Old Faithful

-Yellowstone's most iconic attraction is undoubtedly the Upper Geyser Basin, the famous home of Old Faithful.
-This area boasts the planet's highest concentration of geysers.
+Yellowstone’s most iconic attraction is undoubtedly the Upper Geyser Basin, home to the world-famous Old Faithful.
+This remarkable area contains the highest concentration of geysers on the planet.
 Click here for park map.

 Castle Geyser

-Among the other impressive features is Castle Geyser (above & below), with its massive sinter formation, though we unfortunately missed its eruption by just a few minutes.
+Among its many features is Castle Geyser, known for its massive sinter formation, though we unfortunately missed its eruption by just a few minutes.

 Grand Geyser

-The towering Grand Geyser (above) erupting in bursts up to 65m high.
-Grand Geyser only errupts two or three times a day so we had planned to time our visit see this monster blow and we were not disapointed.
+Not long after, we witnessed the towering Grand Geyser erupting in powerful bursts up to 65 metres high.
+As it only erupts two or three times a day, we had carefully timed our visit, and it did not disappoint.

 Turban Geyser